gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 * item_added : occurs when an item is added to the collection.
 * item_updated : occurs when an item is updated in the collection.
-* item_erased: occurs when an item is deleted from the collection.
+* item_removed : occurs when an item is deleted from the collection.

 ### Add parent